FrenchPythonLover/FrenchPythonLover/README.md

 - Python
 - C
 - Html/css/js
-- And sometimes Java<br>
+- And sometimes Java<br
-#### I also have interest in electronics
+I also have interest in electronics<br
-I own a ESP32 with a breadboard, some IC's, and...Well electronics stuff!
+I own a ESP32 with a breadboard, some IC's, and...Well electronics stuff!<br
 ### PC Specs
 Asus K73SV
 - 6GB ram